PlatformLab/HomaModule/README.md

   "make" in that subdirectory.

 - The subdirectory "util" contains an assortment of utility programs that you may find useful in exercising Homa.
-Compile them by typing "make" in that subdirectory.
-Most notable is the "cperf" family of programs, which will run a variety of benchmarks on a cluster of nodes.
-The file cperf.py contains library functions for benchmarking, which are used by a variety of benchmarks with names starting with "cp_".
+Compile them by typing `make` in that subdirectory.
+Most notable is the `cperf` family of programs, which will run a variety of benchmarks on a cluster of nodes.
+The file cperf.py contains library functions for benchmarking, which are used by a variety of benchmarks with names starting with `cp_`.

  - Some additional tools you might find useful:
    - Homa collects various metrics about its behavior, such as the size distribution of incoming messages.
-You can access these through the file /proc/net/homa_metrics.
-The script "util/metrics.py" will collect metrics and print out all the numbers that have changed since its last run.
+You can access these through the file `/proc/net/homa_metrics`.
+The script `util/metrics.py` will collect metrics and print out all the numbers that have changed since its last run.
    - Homa exports a collection of configuration parameters through the sysctl mechanism.
-For details, see the man page "homa.7".
+For details, see the man page `homa.7`.

 ## Significant recent improvements
 - November 2021: changed semantics to at-most-once (servers can no